Project Background for Clean Mobility Options

 - FY 2021-22:

-- $10 million was awarded to expand the CMO Voucher Pilot Project.
+- $10 million funded the expansion of the CMO Voucher Pilot Project.

 - FY 2022-23:

-- $19.8 million in State General Funds expanded the CMO Voucher Pilot Project.
+- $19.8 million funded the expansion of the CMO Voucher Pilot Project.

 - Public work groups were held before the Window 2 application period.